tpayne/kubernetes-examples/YAML/LoadBalancer/README.md

 - That you have installed Helm (helm) and the Kubernetes client (kubectl)
 - Logged into a terminal window that will allow you to do deployments to a valid K8 cluster
 - Have your Kubernetes context set to a system you have permission to deploy to
 - This has been tested with Kubernetes server version 1.19.7.
-Lower versions may require changes for solution 2, depending on the ingress support classes
+Lower versions may require changes for solution 2, depending on the ingress support classes.
+A version of this approach is given in solution 2.1

 Running Solution 1
 ------------------